1. INTRODUCTION

 1.1.
 Aim and objectives

-The European Association of Urology (EAU) Guidelines Panel for Urological Trauma have prepared these guidelines in order to assist medical professionals in the management of urological trauma in adults.
+The European Association of Urology (EAU) Guidelines Panel for Urological Trauma have prepared these guidelines to assist medical professionals in the management of urological trauma in adults.
 Paediatric trauma is addressed in the EAU Paediatric Urology Guidelines [1].

-It must be emphasised that clinical guidelines present the best evidence available to the experts but following guideline recommendations will not necessarily result in the best outcome.
-Guidelines can never replace clinical expertise when making treatment decisions for individual patients, but rather help to focus decisions – also taking personal values and preferences/individual circumstances of patients into account.
+It must be emphasised that clinical guidelines present the best evidence available to the experts.
+Guidelines can never replace clinical expertise when making treatment decisions for individual patients, but rather help to support decisions, also taking personal values and preferences/individual circumstances of patients into account.
 Guidelines are not mandates and do not purport to be a legal standard of care.

 1.2.
 Panel composition